Irvine, California Attorney, Mark W. Bidwell

 • Ancillary Administration

-Probate Practice
+Probate Procedures

 Probate is the process of after death transfer of assets and payment of debts under the supervision of the Superior Court of California.
 The process takes about one year and is open to the public.
 Major procedures in the probate process are: